 It’s crucial to be confident when stating the reason for your visit.
 Give the officer specific reasons for your stay, as well as supporting documentation demonstrating the aim (e.g., sightseeing in tourist destinations, professional training, treatment appointments, studies, or other).

-If you may be traveling within the Schengen Area throughout your stay, instead of providing extensive information about all of the sites you will visit, be sure to include the location where you will be staying during this time.
+If you may be travelling within the Schengen Area throughout your stay, instead of providing extensive information about all of the sites you will visit, be sure to include the location where you will be staying during this time.
 Ensure that the response is in complete accordance with the proof of accommodation supplied, as well as any other application supporting documentation.

 This is yet another critical concern.
 Give your most honest response!
 The diplomatic office will go into your financial accounts or those of your sponsor nonetheless, and any false information will show that you are not a viable candidate for a visa.